Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Known Input Attack

 Now we develop an algorithm that, given $I \subseteq \{1,\ldots,a\}$, determines if $I$ is uniquely valid, and, if so, also computes the corresponding assignment.
-The idea is search the space of all assignments on $I$ for valid ones.
+The idea is to search the space of all assignments on $I$ for valid ones.
 Once more than one valid assignment is identified, the search is cut-off and the algorithm outputs that $I$ is not uniquely valid.
 Otherwise, exactly one valid assignment, $\pi_I$, will be found.
 In this case, the algorithm outputs that $I$ is uniquely valid and returns the corresponding assignment.
-The algorithm performs a depth-first search employing a simple, but effective, pruning rule to eliminate possible assignment choices at each node in the search tree.
-The rationale for this pruning rule is described next.
+The algorithm performs a depth-first search with each node, $\mathcal{N}_1$, in the search tree representing $\emptyset \subseteq I_1 \subseteq I$ and $\beta_1$ a valid assignment on $I_1$.
+The search proceeds by considering all $\hat{I_1}$ $=$ $I_1$ $\cup$ $\{\hat{i_1}\}$ where $\hat{i}$ $\in$ $(I \setminus I_1)$ and all possible ways of extending $\beta_1$ to be a valid assignment, $\hat{\beta_1}$ on $\hat{I_1}$.
+In turn, $\hat{I_1}$ and $\hat{\beta_1}$ represent a node, $\hat{\mathcal{N}_1}$, in the search tree immediately below $\mathcal{N}_1$.
+If $\hat{I_1}$ = $I$, then a {\em NumValidAssignFound} counter is incremented.
+If the counter exceeds one, then $I$ has more than one valid assignment, and the search is terminated.